Equivalence of Invariant metrics via Bergman kernel on complete noncompact K\"ahler manifolds

-For a follow-up study after the Wu--Yau theorems, several directions can be pursued.
-Providing information about the Carath\'eodory--Reiffen metric in the settings of Theorem~\ref{thm:Wu-Yau1} is a natural next step.
-The Carath\'eodory--Reiffen metric is excluded from the implication of the Wu--Yau theorems, because we currently do not know whether a non-constant bounded holomorphic function exists in K\"ahler manifolds except some domains in $\mathbb{C}^n$.
-On the other hand, from Theorem~\ref{thm:Wu-Yau2}, the weakest assumption that can be used to show the equivalence of the Bergman metric, Kobayashi-Royden metric, and K\"ahler--Einstein metric is that the holomorphic sectional curvature of the Bergman metric is negatively pinched.
-However, for general complex manifolds, the Bergman metric holomorphic sectional curvature has a value between $-\infty$ and $+2$ \cite{KobayashiShoshichi59,DinewZywomir10}, and there is an example \cite{HerbortGregor07} of a semi-finite type pseudoconvex domain in which the holomorphic sectional curvature of Bergman metric blows up to $-\infty$.
+Indeed, for the bounded pseudoconvex domains, even for the class of convex domains or strictly pseudoconvex domains, the curvature information of Bergman metric is known only near the boundary and not in the interior.
+The holomorphic sectional curvature of the Bergman metric has values between $-\infty$ and $+2$ \cite{KobayashiShoshichi59,DinewZywomir10}, but there is an example \cite{HerbortGregor07} of a semi-finite type pseudoconvex domain in which the holomorphic sectional curvature of Bergman metric blows up to $-\infty$.

-The upper bounds of the Carath\'eodory--Reiffen metric have been studied extensively.
-For the comparison between Carath\'eodory metric and the Bergman metric on the bounded domains, the first is provided by Qi-Keng Lu \cite{LookKH58} and then on manifolds by K. T. Hahn \cite{HahnKyongT76,HahnKyongT77}.
-Further developments were made by T. Ahn, H. Gaussier and K. Kim \cite{AhnTaeyongGaussierHerveandKimKangTae16}.
-Very recently, a comparison of Carath\'eodory distance and K\"ahler--Einstein distance of Ricci curvature $-1$ for certain weakly pseudoconvex domains was established by the first-named author of this paper \cite{GC21}.

-In this paper, we first obtain a lower bound of the integrated Carath\'eodory--Reiffen metric on the setting of the Yau's problem mentioned earlier.
-The positive lower bound of the Carath\'eodory--Reiffen metric is important in that it is the smallest invariant metric among invariant metrics \cite{GC21,JP13} and it provides quantitative information about non-constant bounded holomorphic functions.

-We denote by $d$ the geodesic distance on $M$, and $\gamma_M$ the Carath\'eodory--Reiffen metric on $M$.
-Below are the first two main theorems of this paper.

-\begin{theo} Let $(M,g)$ be a simply-connected complete noncompact $n$-dimensional K\"ahler manifold whose Riemannian sectional curvature $k$ of $g$ further satisfies $ k \leq -a^2$ for some $a>0$.
-For any $p\geq 2$,